Sales Call Playbook

 Step 1: Build Rapport

 After your intro, connect first.
-If you have their account in front of you, reference something specific about their history with us.
-If you don't, ask something about their business that gets them talking as a person, not a prospect.
+If you have their account in front of you, bring up how long they have been a customer, then ask something about their business that gets them talking as a person, not a prospect.

 THE RULE: Rapport comes before everything else.
 If they don't trust you, nothing else in this playbook matters.